Kingston NV1 1TB M.2 SSD

 • Game (folder with small and large files)

-The three folders are copied using Windows Copy command (the cache remains enabled).
-The practical test of 18.06.2021 shows the performance for simultaneous write and read operations.
+The three folders are copied using the Windows copy command (cache remains enabled).
+The real-world test from 18 June 2021 shows performance during simultaneous write and read operations.
 The lower the duration, the better.

 ISO